-The time eventually comes for every child to embark on their first sleepover and in turn, host their first.
+The time eventually comes for every child to embark on their first sleepover and in turn, host a sleepover.

 This excitement is hard for kids to contain and while every effort to ensure they have a great time is taken, a degree of sleepover etiquette needs to be taken into consideration.